jerboaa/openjdk-jeps/JEP-493-jlink.md

 The user experience of running `jlink` with the new capability remains _exactly_ the same as the one of running `jlink` in a JDK built with the default configuration.
-Say, we wanted to further reduce the size of the run-time image by removing some modules we can continue to do so by only including the modules we need.
+Say, we wanted to further reduce the size of the run-time image by removing some modules, we can continue to do so by only including the modules we need, yet JMODs won't be needed.
 For example, to create a run-time image that only contains the `java.xml` and `java.base` modules, the `jlink` invocation is the same.
 Such a run-time image has an approximate 60% size reduction as compared to the run-time image with all JDK modules included:

     $ jlink --add-modules java.xml --output image
     $ image/bin/java --list-modules